sunpy/ndcube/docs/ndcubesequence.rst

   >>> my_sequence.dimensions.axis_types
   ('Sequence Axis', 'HPLN-TAN', 'HPLT-TAN', 'WAVE')

+.. _slicing:

 Slicing
 -------
 As with `~ndcube.NDCube`, slicing an `~ndcube.NDCubeSequence` using the standard slicing API simulataneously slices the data arrays, WCS objects, masks, uncertainty arrays, etc. in each relevant sub-cube.
-For example, say we have three NDCubes in an `~ndcube.NDCubeSequence`, each of shape (10, 20, 30).
+For example, say we have three NDCubes in an `~ndcube.NDCubeSequence`, each of shape ``(3, 4, 5)``.
 Say we want to obtain a region of interest between the 1st and 2nd pixels (inclusive) in the 2nd dimension and 1st and 3rd pixels (inclusive) in the 3rd dimension of the 0th slice along the 0th axis in only the 1st (not 0th) and 2nd sub-cubes in the sequence.
-This would a cumbersome slicing operation if treating the sub-cube independently.
+This would be a cumbersome slicing operation if treating the sub-cube independently.
 (This would be made even worse without the power of `~ndcube.NDCube` where the data arrays, WCS objects, masks, uncertainty arrays, etc. would all have to be sliced